agricartel/646-/hw3/HW3_Notes.md

 yeah this is getting done in python, no point in reinventing the wheel in c

 Definition of the fanout modules is not in the library file

+so no fanout definition, we need to see if a net is an input to multiple gates

+what does that mean for fault collapsing?

+it means that the same wire on 2 gates are separate nets

+meaning it gets harder to count the number of faults...

+we can count the number of times a net shows up on gate inputs

+equivalent fault list: (array of collapsed, fault that stayed)

+so

+AND2X1  i0,y0     if output is (1,x) then set input faults to (0,x)
+OR2X1   i1,y1     if output is (x,1) then set input faults to (x,0)
+NAND2X1 i0,y1     if output is (x,1) then set input faults to (0,x)
+NOR2X1  i1,y0     if output is (1,x) then set input faults to (x,0)
+XOR2X1  None      do nothing
+INVX1   i0,y1     if output is (x,1) then set input faults to (0,x)
+        i1,y0     if output is (1,x) then set input faults to (x,0) BUFX1   i0,y0     if output is (1,x) then set input faults to (0,x)
+        i1,y1     if output is (x,1) then set input faults to (x,0)

+where are equivalencies in this list?
+Lump in INV with NAND and NOR
+Lump in BUF with AND and OR

+just make a big switch statement

+(modname)_BF.txt
+"sa1     `netname`"
+"sa0     `netname`"

+Total Faults_BF=`num_of_faults`

+(modname)_AF.txt
+"sa1     `netname`"
+"sa0     `netname`"

+Total Faults_AF=`num_of_faults`
+Collapse_ratio=`collapse_ratio`

+Equivalent Classes:
+`list of equivalent faults`